SachnhaReset1010/Project_reset1010/README.md

-# All the code is done during the hackathon's period!
+# All the code are done during the hackathon's period!

 # Sachnha.com

 Sachnha.com is an AI-based real-estate platform for housing buyers and sellers.

+# Backend

 ## Installation
 Create an environment to run the backend of the app.